-In 2009/2010 30% of all incidents the Fire Service was called to were non-fire related compared to 24% in 2000/2001.
+In 2010/2011 37% of all incidents the Fire Service was called to were non-fire related compared to 24% in 2000/2001.
 This reflects increasing community demand for the Fire Service to respond to a much wider range of emergency incidents than just fires.

-The graph above right shows the rolling 12-month trend for responses to non-fire emergencies.
-In the 12 months ended December 2010 the Fire Service responded to over 24,000 non-fire emergencies.
+The graph right shows the rolling 12month trend for responses to non-fire emergencies.
+In the 12 months ended December 2011 the Fire Service responded to over 28,000 non-fire emergencies.

 A significant trend within non-fire emergencies was the sharp increase in the number of responses to emergencies resulting from natural hazards (particularly weather related and the Christchurch earthquakes).
 The Fire Service plays a pivotal role in the initial response to emergencies but in recent years has also been called on to play a role in community recovery extending over days and weeks.
-The Christchurch earthquakes resulted in over 4,000 incidents over a short period of time which the Fire Service provided effective responses and ongoing recovery services to the Christchurch community.
-Other recent examples of Fire Service contribution to community recovery include significant flood events in Northland, Bay of Plenty, and Rangitikei/Manawatu.
+The Christchurch earthquakes and significant flood events in Northland, Bay of Plenty, and Rangitikei/Manawatu are recent examples.
 The graph above left shows the increasing number of responses by the Fire Service to natural hazard emergencies.

-Trends for outcome 3: New Zealanders have access to fire services in which they have a high level of trust and confidence
+Trends for outcome 3: New Zealanders have ready access to fire services and place a high level of trust and confidence in them

 The Fire Service has enjoyed increased levels of public trust and confidence in recent years.
 The chart below compares the percentage of the public that have full trust and confidence in a broad range of public sector organisations.
-The chart shows that the Fire Service enjoys the full trust and confidence of over 97% of the public.
-In addition, close to 90% of respondents reported having a reasonable level of knowledge of the work of the Fire Service.
+The chart shows that the Fire Service enjoys the full trust and confidence of 98% of the public.
+In addition, 89% of respondents reported having a reasonable level of knowledge of the work of the Fire Service.

 Source: Research New Zealand Public Sector Trust & Confidence Poll.

-For reasons set out more fully on page 14 of this Statement these results are significant for the Commission.
+Special Report for the New Zealand Fire Service (June 2011).
+Please note: Confidence ratings include only those respondents who indicated that they knew at least "a reasonable amount" about what each public sector organisation does.
+For reasons set out more fully on page 16 of this Statement these results are significant for the Commission.
 They demonstrate that New Zealanders are confident that their fire services will be there to assist them in their hour of need and that they are confident they know how to keep themselves safe from the hazard of fire.
 It also suggests that people accept the Commission's fire safety public education programmes as authoritative advice they are willing to receive, process and implement.